Key Takeaways:

 The OS is making decisions at every point about what process should be running next.
 It is the context switching that enables it to change between processes.

-It consists of saving the current progress state, loading the scheduled progress state and passing control.
-This switching happens fast and processing power-wise, not a whole lot of user experience suffering.
+It consists of saving the current progress state, loading the scheduled progress state, and passing control.
+This switching happens fast and, processing power-wise, not a whole lot of user experience suffering.

-Context Switching Triggers
+Context Switching Triggers in OS

 1. Multitasking

-If you have multiple apps or background tasks active, the CPU also needs time-slice between them.
+If you have multiple apps or background tasks active, the CPU also needs time slice between them.
 So the OS chooses to suspend one process and bring up another.
 The scheduler is responsible for this juggling, especially in a preemptive multitasking system

 Sometimes, the hardware needs attention, maybe a keystroke or a mouse movement.
 That’s an interrupt.
 Here the OS will save a portion of the active process automatically and service the interrupt.
 Once it’s done, it goes back to the first job.